sswarnava/javaScript/Basic Js/README.md

 ### 10 object
 ###### I coded How to create Basic Object and basic ket pair value.
 How to add a new value in a object. also object console using for loop.
 How to display a single value form object i learnt.
 And object destuructring.
+---

+### 11 function
+###### Function is a very basic and easy concept.
+File- 11 I try to explained about function definetion, call , pass some value etc. How to call a function and dispaly the output Explained.